zilishen/documentation/content/nms/acm/how-to/backup-recovery.md

 ## ClickHouse

-ClickHouse supports backup and restore on versions greater than v22.
+ClickHouse supports back up and restore on versions greater than v22.

 For instructions on how to back up and restore the ClickHouse database, please refer to [ClickHouse's documentation](https://clickhouse.com/docs/en/operations/backup).